-The balance of the unclaimed / unpaid dividend amount for the F.Y.
-1994-1995 and 1995 - 1996 has already been transferred to the Investor Education and Protection Fund.
+The balances of the unclaimed / unpaid dividend amount for the F.Y.
+1994-1995, 1995 - 1996 and 1996 - 1997 have already been transferred to the Investor Education and Protection Fund.

 - Members are requested to bring their copies of the Annual Report at the time of attending the Annual General Meeting. - 5.
-Members are requested to notify immediately change in their Registered address, if any, or make correspondence to the Registered Office of the Company or to Satellite Corporate Services Private Limited, A-60/1223, Azad Nagar II, Third Floor, Veera Desai Road, Andheri (West), Mumbai 400 053, Share Transfer Agents of the Company quoting their Folio No.
+Members are requested to notify immediately change in their Registered address, if any, or make correspondence to the Registered Office of the Company or to Satellite Corporate Services Private Limited, A-60/1223, Azad Nagar II, Third Floor, Veera Desai Road, Andheri (West), Mumbai- 400 053, Share Transfer Agents of the Company quoting their Folio No.

-By order of the board,

-Vishamber Shewakramani Managing Director
+By order of the board, Vishamber Shewakramani Managing Director